Yum! Frozen Yogurt topped with Gummy Worms - yes please!

 Hillsborough

-12) Look for a different flavor of the week at Whit’s Frozen Custard of Hillsborough.
+11) Look for a different flavor of the week at Whit’s Frozen Custard of Hillsborough.
 Their custard is made daily and they have over 25 toppings to chose from.
+The shop is in West Hillsborough.

 Fun Facts about Ice Cream